amberwnaushahi/stock-analysis/README.md

 ![image](https://github.com/amberwnaushahi/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)

-**Based on the run-times, the refactored code runs a little less than 0.5 seconds faster than the original code making it more efficient.**
+**Based on the run-times, the refactored code runs over 0.5 seconds faster than the original code making it more efficient.**

 ### Stock Performance - 2017 and 2018